 The 2nd international congress on research of rare and orphan diseases at the Gehry building on the Novartis Campus in Basel, Switzerland, from 5th to 8th March 2014 was a great success.

-The conference sessions will explore issues and cutting-edge technologies that affect many adult and paediatric conditions.
-The following topics are to be discussed:
+The conference sessions explored issues and cutting-edge technologies that affect many adult and paediatric conditions.
+The following topics were discussed: